robert-chiniquy/async-autotarget/README.md

 async-autotarget
 ================

-Select a specific subtree (or union of subtrees) of required functions from an input object appropriate for async.auto() [1].
-The goal is to simplify writing async workflows with async.auto.
+Select a specific subtree (or union of subtrees) of required functions from an input object appropriate for async.auto().
+The goal is to simplify writing async workflows with async.auto, replacing cases where otherwise code will conditionally mutate the input object or functions will check their preconditions before executing.

 1. https://github.com/caolan/async#auto